YOUR PET'S ITCHY SKIN

 It is important that during the diet trial no unnecessary medications be given.
 No edible chew toys (such as rawhides or bones) should be given.
 Treats must be based on the same food sources as the test diet.
 (Beware of Rice cakes, though, as wheat is commonly used as a filler.)
 Chewable heartworm preventives should be replaced with tablets.

 Home cooking was originally the only option felt to be appropriately free of allergens but for most animals these special commercial foods are adequate.
 Occaisionally home cooking ends up being necessary after all.
-Recipes for appropriate diets can be purchased through www.balanceit.com, a web site set up by the American College of Veterinary Nutrition.
+Recipes for appropriate diets can be purchased through www.balanceit.com, petdiets.com or by any nutritionist listed at the American College of Veterinary Nutrition web site (acvn.org).

 The Hydrolyzed Protein Method

 Recently a new approach has been introduced using diets made from “hydrolyzed proteins.”
 This means that a conventional protein source is used but the protein is broken down into molecules too small to excite the immune system.
-There are three such diets currently marketed:
+There are several such diets currently marketed.

 HOW LONG TO FEED THE TRIAL DIET